-In the spirit of the Hansen economy, ours has a nonconvexity in the consumption possibility sets of the households but, the nonconvexity is nowhere near as extreme as the Rogerson indivisibility constraint.
-In our economy, agents spend time in commuting to and from work.
-They can allocate to market activities any number of hours subject only to the time-endowment con-Hansen and Sargent (1988) study a similar problem in straint. their straight-time and overtime model.
+Hansen and Sargent (1988) study a similar problem in their straight-time and overtime model.
 In their economy, agents choose one of three time allocations at each date.
 These choices are either not to work, to work regular time, or to work regular plus overtime.
 In that model, during the overtime period fewer workers use the same capital stock.
-Consequently, the capitallabor ratio is larger than that during the regular time period.
+Consequently, the capital-labor ratio is larger than that during the regular time period.
 In our model economy, output of a plant is the number of hours it is operated times a constant-returns-to-scale production function with capital and the number of workers as inputs operating the plant.
 Both the number of workers operating the plant and the number of hours the plant is in operation can be varied.
 We think that this construction better conforms to micro observations.